An Excerpt: Apistli

 “He did more than that, didn't he?”

-She honored his grief by repeating the name of the atrocity.
+She honored his grief by remembering it aloud, speaking the name of the atrocity in a sacred space.
 “The Slaughter of Ixaya.
 May those who lost their lives walk in the blessed company of the gods.”

 Apistli calmed his heart, as he'd been taught to do as a young ranger.
 “Yes,” he said.
 And then he sang the first two lines of the melancholy song he'd only ever heard from the lips of Másatl's mother: